SadraShameli/ProjectAI/README.md

 Currently as of Nov 15, 2022, we are planning to add the following functionalities to the robot in the near future:

 - Add environmental data gathering and displaying on the website.
 For example, sound level measurements, temperature, humanity and more
-- Add Webserver support to the C++ source code
+- Add web server support to the C++ source code
 - Add console controller support to the C++ source code
 - Add documentation on how to connect to Raspberry Pi wirelessly with SSH connection